Roland Lehoczky

-Roland Lehoczky (born 19 April 2002) is a Hungarian professional footballer, who plays as a defender for Nemzeti Bajnokság I club MTK.
+Roland Lehoczky (born 19 April 2002) is a Hungarian professional footballer, who plays as a defender for Nemzeti Bajnokság II club BVSC.
 He represented Hungary at youth level.

 Career

 Lehoczky joined MTK from Főnix in 2018.
-After playing for the club's U19 team he made the first team in 7 January 2020.
+After playing for the club's U19 team he made the first team on 7 January 2020.

 On 30 July 2020, it was announced announced he would move to the newly promoted Nemzeti Bajnokság II club Szentlőrinc on loan until the end of the 2020–21 season.
 However, MTK called Lehoczky back during the winter preparations.
 He played as a central defender in 14 league matches.
 Lehoczky joined to second division Ajka on 25 June 2021, where he spent the following season on loan.

 On 27 December 2022, he as a U21 national was loaned out to Nemzeti Bajnokság I club Mezőkövesd for the second half of the season.
 Lehoczky debuted in the first division on the 20th round of the 2022–23 season against Paks at the end of the match stoppage time.

 He remained on loan at Mezőkövesd for the first half of the 2023–24 season before joining Tiszakécske on loan in the Nemzeti Bajnokság II on 10 January 2024 until the end of the season.
 On 12 August 2023, he scored a late equalizer in a 1–1 draw away from home to Újpest, his first goal in the top flight.

 On 16 June 2024, Lehoczky signed for Nemzeti Bajnokság II club Vasas on loan, with an option to buy until the end of the 2024–25 season alongside his Tiszakécske teammate, Ágoston Kiss.
 After the season ended, Vasas decided not to redeem the option to buy on his contract, he started the preparations for the new season at MTK.